cyberpunga/sheetpoetry-graphql/README.md

 ## Example

-Just copy the sample query shown below (for this example we are using [this spreadsheet](https://docs.google.com/spreadsheets/d/1qjgDw3TREpqQoSSbB0tzd0Joues1jraJix2mU52zToU)).
+Just copy the sample query shown below (for this example we are using [this spreadsheet](https://docs.google.com/spreadsheets/d/1qjgDw3TREpqQoSSbB0tzd0Joues1jraJix2mU52zToU) with "1000 chilean verses" selected by Felipe Cussen and Marcela Labraña).

 ```graphql
 {